 Serra Moresca (the Moorish Greenhouse)

-This splendid building encompasses a dizzying variety of styles.
+This splendid building encompasses a confusing variety of architectural styles.
 Building commenced in 1841 under the guidance of architect Quintiliano Raimondi, but it was not completed until 1874.

 The theater itself is in a grand semi-circular room, with a proscenium stage and two collonaded mezzanine floors above the stalls, all beneath a cupola decorated with frescoes.
 At the rear of the building is a semi-circular hall with glass walls, below which is a toroidal hothouse inspired by Kew Gardens, surrounding a ceremonial fountain and column.